-School Time Capsule Postmasters will be able to watch the performance in the school(s) they are helping change and soar as students become more grounded in their own family history and more goal centered in their own life planning.
-They can see the change their work made possible!
+The changes will be more clearly visible as Postmasters watch the performance in the school(s) they are helping change and soar compared to schools without such goal-centered projects as students become more grounded in their own family history and more goal centered in their own life planning.
+They can see the change their work makes possible!

 The letters students receive from family are priceless as they include stories from family history.
 Traveling back in time is one of the most valuable journeys students take in a classroom, when they truly connect with the past, with their own history.
 Too many students never take that journey with parents and relatives, connecting with their own family history.
 The Time Capsule Project changes that.
 Students and their parents write letters to each other for a decade, starting in the 3rd grade, documenting their dreams and plans for the future, along with their family stories written down by relatives to be passed to future generations due to being written.